STRONG GIRLS, SAFE FUTURES

 Develop leadership, empathy, and self-advocacy skills that promote safety and success.

-This program was created in direct response to community data specifying that in 2025, Kansas City recorded 18 domestic-violence–related homicides (up from 12 in 2024), and the Kansas City Police Department (KCPD) responds to about 5,000 domestic-violence calls each year—roughly 14 per day.
-Nationally, the Centers for Disease Control and Prevention (CDC) reports that 1 in 12 teen girls experience physical dating violence and 1 in 10 experience sexual violence annually.
+This program was created in direct response to community data showing that in Missouri, Kansas City recorded 19 domestic-violence–related homicides—up from 12 in 2024.
+The Kansas City Police Department (KCPD) responds to about 5,000 domestic-violence calls every year, averaging roughly 14 per day.